KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\forms.py:32`

 **Description**:
-The `Register.validate_email` method in the `Register` class is designed to ensure that the email address provided during user registration in the EeazyCRM application meets specific validation criteria, likely to prevent invalid or duplicate email entries.
+The `Register.validate_email` method in the `Register` class is used to validate the email provided by the user during the registration process.
+It is likely called when a new user is trying to register in the EeazyCRM system.

 ---